owinocliff/MsandukuChallenge/README.md

 The Task

 > From a common excel sheet of 100,000 records (11 columns).
-Read the contexts of the file the order the fathers_name column alphabetically --NOT THE RECORD, JUST THE COLUMN--- Insert into a MySQL Database then create a new Excel file with the new reordered data.
+Read the contents of the file then order the fathers_name column alphabetically --NOT THE RECORD, JUST THE COLUMN--- Insert into a MySQL Database then create a new Excel file with the new reordered data.

 Parameters used on judgement day (31st July 2018):